Hits since 2023-09-15 14:33:06:

 SourceForge project page for SAM.
 My goal is to prepare and

-upload a tarball for a lite version of SAM.
+upload a archive for a lite version of SAM.

 I'll keep you posted.